Start here: 21 steps to set up your company and close your round.

 SeedLegals makes this easy, particularly if you’ve already invited your existing shareholders and new investors as team members in your company dashboard so they can sign online right here.

-17: Send out signed Shareholder Certificates
+16: Send out Shareholder Certificates

 Once you have their signed Shareholder Agreement and Deed of Adherence, and you’ve received their investment money, then it’s time to send each investor a Shareholder Certificate for their shares.